Arch881010/Page-Server/README.md

 <!-- @format -->

-# SST-Collector
+# Page Server

 ## Description

-The SST-Collector is a data collection tool for an ISEF project at ASMSA.
-It is built using Node.js, Express, and MySQL.
+This Page Server is a simple server that works in pages.

 ## Installation